 "What we've seen so far in 2023," explains Anthony Novara, head of hedge fund research at the \$250 billion advisory Fiducient, "is multiples expanding while earnings have been contracting.
-That suggests to us that there's a risk this is a bear-market recovery rather than the start to a new bull market, especially if a recession sets in."
+That suggests to us that there's a risk this is a bear-market recovery rather than the start to a new bull sion sets in."